-Breweries today are sprouting from coast to coast and everywhere in between (“sprouting” being the key word).
+Breweries today are sprouting from coast to coast and everywhere in between.
 New construction or development always has an environmental impact, and breweries are no exception.
 However, craft breweries—both new and old—are keeping a close watch on their impact and are doing what they can to keep their environmental impact as minimal as possible.

-Many craft breweries have become aware of the footprint (maybe boot-print is more accurate in this case) that their businesses have on the planet, and they have taken conscious steps to ensure the least environmental impact possible—even if it means spending a little extra to find alternatives in the brewing process.
+Many craft breweries have become aware of the footprint that their businesses have on the planet, and they have taken conscious steps to ensure the least environmental impact possible—even if it means spending a little extra to find alternatives in the brewing process.

 Mother Earth Brewing | Kinston, NC

 You can’t have a compilation of environmentally-aware breweries without the likes of Mother Earth Brewing.
 They live up to their name, as they have the distinction of being named the first Gold LEED (Leadership in Energy and Environmental Design) brewery in February 2013.
 Gold is the second-highest LEED certification available under a point-based system where you earn more points the more eco-friendly projects you complete.

 Gold status is something that founders Stephen Hill and Trent Mooring have been striving for since the brewery’s beginning back in 2008.
 “Going green with the brewery was a choice we made to create the smallest footprint we could,” says Hill.
 “Becoming Gold LEED certified was just an affirmation of our commitment to Mother Earth.”

 Mother Earth Brewing out-greened everyone else by having solar panels installed, fitting the bathrooms with eco-flush toilets which save hundreds of gallons of water every year, and even using eco-friendly carpet for the building.

 Hill explains the brewery’s motivation for long-term green success by stating: “Doing things that are right for the environment is the best choice for us and our children.”